Kulvir-parmar/facial-recognition/readme.md

 It is implemented in PyTorch using EfficientNet neural network architecture.
 The dataset used in this project is [this](https://github.com/parth1620/Facial-Expression-Dataset.git) from Github.

 ### Results

-Model was trained for 15 epochs and it could reach validation accuracy of 58.33%.
 Below is the one of the outputs of the model.

 <img src="output.png" />